 - Pull Request or Patch supplied set to No

 Do you still have this problem with a recent version of QGIS?

 It works for me in current Trunk on Windows.

 By the way – pdf created with windows version is approximately 3 times larger then pdf created in Linux

 I don't know about a pdf created on Linux, but one created on Windows also takes a very long time to load and draw the buffers around the labels.
 This problem is avoided if you use the new labelling engine (the label button on the toolbar), which uses a better method to draw the buffers.
 I'm guessing that might fix the extra size too.

-#2 Updated by zirneklitis - almost 10 years ago
+#2 Updated by zirneklitis - about 12 years ago

 I have tested with Fedora 14 / QGIS 1.7.1 and Windows 2000 / QGIS 1.7.1.
 On both systems the result was as expected.
 Even with old labelling system the Windows and Linux versions generates approximately the same size pdf files.